The Photo Marketing Association’s

 ExpoAperture Depth of Field Guide, a $30 field tool for helping photographers determine the proper lens aperture for regions of focus in a scene (Wikipedia defines

-as “the distance in front of and beyond the subject that appears to be in focus.”).
+depth of field as “the distance in front of and beyond the subject that appears to be in focus.”).
 The product is based on a depth of field guide originally created by

 George Wallace, the grandfather of one of ExpoImaging’s founders, and it has an old-world, “hurry up and slow down” feel to it.
 I showed it to a couple of photographers who thought it was a great update to the guides they used when they were starting up, while others just gave me a quizzical look.
 If you know someone who’s getting into photography (digital or film), and is looking for a good instructional guide, it is worth checking ExpoAperture out.